 Senior secured credit facility.
 In October 2017, we entered into a new credit agreement that provides for (i) a seven-year \$250.0 million variable rate senior secured term loan B facility and (ii) a five-year \$60.0 million senior secured revolving credit facility.
 See Note 9, "Long-Term Debt-Senior Secured Credit Facility" to our unaudited interim condensed consolidated financial statements and accompanying notes thereto included above in Item 1.
 Financial Statements (Unaudited) of this quarterly report for information on our senior secured term loan and revolving credit facility, which is hereby incorporated by reference into this Item 2.
-At June 30, 2018, we had outstanding borrowings under our revolving credit facility of \$5.5 million and \$49.6 million of available capacity thereunder, after taking into account the borrowing base, outstanding borrowings and \$4.9 million of outstanding letters of credit.
+At June 30, 2019, we had outstanding borrowings under our revolving credit facility of \$14.6 million and \$41.3 million of available capacity thereunder, after taking into account the borrowing base, outstanding borrowings and \$4.1 million of outstanding letters of credit.
 From time to time, we may choose to utilize our revolving credit facility to fund operations, acquisitions or other investments despite having cash available within our consolidated group in light of the cost, timing and other business considerations.

-As of June 30, 2018, we had \$224.4 million of outstanding principal on our term loan B facility.
+As of June 30, 2019, we had \$205.9 million of outstanding principal on our term loan B facility.
 Commencing April 1, 2018, we will be required to make quarterly principal payments of the term loan of \$0.6 million through July 31, 2024.
-Thereafter, the remaining principal balance will be settled with a lump-sum payment of \$208.8 million due at maturity of the term loan in October 2024.
+Thereafter, the remaining principal balance will be settled with a lump-sum payment of \$192.8 million due at maturity of the term loan in October 2024.
+From time to time, we may choose to make unscheduled and additional prepayments of principal on the term loan B based on available cash flows.

 Guarantees; security.
 The term loan is guaranteed by the Company and all of the Company's current and future wholly owned domestic material subsidiaries (the "US Subsidiary Guarantors"), subject to certain exceptions.
 Obligations of the Company under the revolving credit facility are guaranteed by the Company and the US Subsidiary Guarantors.
 The obligations of Thermon Canada Inc. (the "Canadian Borrower") under the revolving credit facility are guaranteed by the Company, Thermon Holding Corp. (the "US Borrower"), the US Subsidiary Guarantors and each of the wholly owned Canadian material subsidiaries of the Canadian Borrower, subject to certain exceptions.
-The term loan and the obligations of the US Borrower under the revolving credit facility are secured by a first lien on all of the Company's assets and the assets of the US Subsidiary Guarantors, including 100% of the capital stock of the US Subsidiary Guarantors, subject to certain exceptions.
-The obligations of the Canadian Borrower under the revolving credit facility are secured by a first lien on all of the Company's assets, the US Subsidiary Guarantors' assets, the Canadian Borrower under the revolving credit facility are secured by a first lien on all of the Company's assets, the US Subsidiary Guarantors' assets, the Canadian Borrower's assets and the assets of the material foreign subsidiaries of the Company credit facility are secured by a first lien on all of the Company's assets, the US Subsidiary Guarantors' assets, the Canadian Borrower's assets of the material Canadian subsidiaries.
+The term loan B facility and the obligations of the US Borrower under the revolving credit facility are secured by a first lien on all of the Company's assets and the assets of the US Subsidiary Guarantors, including 100% of the capital stock of the US Subsidiary Guarantors and 65% of the capital stock of the first tier material foreign subsidiaries of the Company, the US Borrower and the US Subsidiary Guarantors, subject to certain exceptions.
+The obligations of the Canadian Borrower under the revolving credit facility are secured by a first lien on all of the Company's assets, the US Subsidiary Guarantors' assets, the Canadian Borrower's assets and the assets of the material Canadian subsidiaries of the Canadian Borrower, including 100% of the capital stock of the Canadian Borrower's material Canadian subsidiaries.